xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-preferences.md

 * **No proxy**: there's no proxy.
 * **Use system proxy configuration**: Katalon Studio guesses which proxy server your system is behind by checking Java, browser and operating system settings, and environment variables.
-  > Notes: Proxy auto-config (PAC) file is supported in version 7.1 and later.
-You need to select **Use system proxy configuration** to utilize a PAC file.
 * **Manual proxy configuration**: you can manually set up your proxy
   * Address: a HTTP Proxy host
   * Port: a HTTP Proxy port